ingonader/python-for-data-science-edx/week-09-and-10-final-project/presentation/DSE-200X-Final-Project---kaggle-cycle-share.md

 <div style="float: left; width: 55%"><!-- ---- start of first column               -->

-To get a better understanding of the data, the number of hourly bike trips was visualized for the time span between 2014 and 2017.
+To get a better understanding of the data, the number of hourly bike trips was visualized for the time span between $2014$ and $2017$.

-The moving average
+The moving average that is shown in the plot (red line) can be interpreted as a *baseline model*, i.e., the simplest possible model to describe the hourly number of bike rides.

-that is shown in the plot (red line) can be interpreted as a *baseline model*, i.e., the simplest possible model to describe the hourly number of bike rides.
+This baseline model explains $38.8\%$ of the variance $(r^2 = 0.388)$ and has
-This baseline model explains 38.8% of the variance $(r^2 = 0.388)$ and has
+a mean absolute error of $MAE = 316.2$, which means that on average, the "prediction" for the number of hourly bike rides is wrong by this many bike rides.
-a mean absolute error of 316.2, which means that on average, the "prediction" for the number of hourly bike rides is wrong by this many bike rides.
+This includes also winter months with no rides.
+For a more realistic estimation of model quality, these numbers drop to $r^2 = .079$ and $MAE = 510.7$ when only considering the time frame from May to September.

 </div><!-- ------------------------------------ end of first column                 -->
 <div style="float: left; width: 1%"><br></div><!-- spacing column ----------------- -->
 <div style="float: left; width: 44%; margin-top: -3%"><!-- ---- start of second column              -->
 <img src="img/expl-trips-per-hour-2014-2017.jpg" width="100%" style="display: block; margin: auto auto auto 0;" />
 <p style="font-size: 12px">
-**Figure**: Number of hourly rides from 2014 to 2017.
+**Figure**: Number of hourly rides from $2014$ to $2017$.
 Each dot represents the number of trips in one specifc hour.
-Red line represents a moving average using a window of 14 days.
+Red line represents a moving average using a window of $14$ days.
 <p>

 </div><!-- ------------------------------------ end of second column                -->

-## Findings: Exploration
+## Findings: Data Exploration

 <div></div><!-- ------------------------------- needed, but don't put anything here -->
 <div style="float: left; width: 55%"><!-- ---- start of first column               -->